-Second Offense Procedures:

-a.
-Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and referred for the Behavior Intervention Program.
+Second Offense Procedures: (1) Elementary students, (Grades K-5); The student shall be suspended from the regular school program for ten (10) days and referred for the Behavior Intervention Program, expulsion shall be mandatory.
+In the case of a student with a disability, expulsion would constitute a change in placement and would require action by the IEP/ 504 Team.
 The student shall be placed on a Probationary Substance Contract in lieu of the Behavior Intervention Program Assignment.
 The Behavior Intervention Program will not be required if the student successfully completes the requirements of the Probationary Substance Contract while at a regular school program.
 The District substance abuse case manager shall monitor/verify that the student remains in compliance with the terms of the Probationary Substance Contract.
 If the student violates the terms of the Probationary Substance Contract then the student shall be placed in a Behavior Intervention Program, with Substance Workback.
 The student shall complete the state-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
-If the student fails to complete the state certified drug/alcohol rehabilitation or treatment program, the full term of the Behavior Intervention Assignment shall be implemented.
-The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.
+(2) The student shall be placed in an expulsion abeyance program, and the expulsion shall be held in abeyance if the student completes a state-certified drug/ alcohol rehabilitation program or a treatment program with a ertified addiction professional.
+(3) If the student fails to complete the state certified drug/ alcohol rehabilitation or treatment program, the full term of the Behavior Intervention Assignment expulsion shall be implemented.
+(4) The student may return to the a regular school program upon successful completion of the prescribed rehabilitation or treatment program.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.

-b.
 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
 The student shall be placed on a Probationary Substance Contract in lieu of an expulsion abeyance program.
 The expulsion abeyance program will not be required if the student successfully completes the requirements of the Probationary Substance Contract while at a regular school program.
-The District substance abuse case manager shall monitor/verify that the student remains in compliance with the terms of the Probationary Substance Contract.

-If the student violates the terms of the Probationary Substance Contract then the student shall be placed in an expulsion abeyance program, with Substance Workback.
-The expulsion shall be held in abeyance if the student completes the state-certified drug/alcohol rehabilitation or treatment program with a certified addiction professional.
-The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.
-The District substance abuse case manager shall monitor/verify that the student has completed the prescribed program.
-If the student fails to complete the state-certified drug/alcohol rehabilitation or treatment program, the full term of the expulsion abeyance program shall be implemented.
+The District substance abuse case manager shall monitor/ verify that the student remains in compliance with the terms of the Probationary Substance Contract then the student shall be placed in an expulsion abeyance program, with Substance Workback.
+The expulsion shall be held in abeyance if the student completes the state-certified drug/ alcohol rehabilitation or treatment program with a certified addiction professional.
+The student may return to a regular school program.
+The District substance abuse case manager shall monitor/ substance abuse case manager shall monit crucies fully for the student may return to a regular school program.
+The District substance abuse case manager mupon successful completion of the prescribed rehabilitation or treatment program.
+The District substance abuse case manager shall monitor/ verify that the student has completed the prescribed program.
+If the student fails to complete the state-certified drug/ alcohol rehabilitation or treatment program.

+or treatment program, the full term of the expulsion abeyance program shall be implemented.